 - The Certification Board of Infection Control and Epidemiology, Inc. (CBIC) offers the Long-Term Care Certification in Infection Prevention (LTC-CIP) for anyone with post-secondary education in a health-related field.
 The CBIC recommends but does not require one year of full-time infection prevention experience.

-Additionally, the Washington State Nurses Association recommends all of the following specialization options for LTC care nurses:
+Additionally, the Washington State Nurses Asociation recommends all of the following specialization options for long-term care nurses:

 - IV therapy

 - Wound, Ostomy, and Continence